Rimi04source/petclinicprac/abcd.md

 You can find below all variables that are part of this module.

 ## Required
 These inputs are mandatory for a successful deployment (enforced by module preconditions).
-Defaults shown for some are placeholders and must be overridden for your environment.
+Defaults in examples are placeholders and must be overridden for your environment.

 | Name | Type | Values | Description |
 |--|--|--|--|